 And so, the traffic cop can only direct existing traffic, but cannot create it.
 The archaeologist maps the area, builds the cars, and paves the roads, and the traffic cop directs them smoothly.
 In this way, the finished product and the creative process itself are actually improved.
 The traffic cop has his uses, but he is not meant to dig for fossils.
 The archaeologist has his uses as well, as long as he does not attempt to direct traffic.
 As long as they are carefully separated, perfectionism and creativity need not be enemies.
 In fact, their relationship is downright symbiotic.

-How should we, then, create?
+How should we,